sftcd/cs2014/assignments/assignment3/README.md

 </table>

+All length fields and the bits field are in [network byte order](https://en.wikipedia.org/wiki/Network_byte_order).

 As a side-note: the public key and signature fields do actually internally use ASN.1 specified encoding of those values encoded with the Distiguished Encoding Rules ([DER](https://en.wikipedia.org/wiki/Distinguished_Encoding_Rules)).